yumupgrades for production use, this is the repository for you.

 The best protective measures you can take for your Magento site’s administration area are:

 - Allowing access to the admin area for specific IP addresses only

 However, what can you do to protect Magento if you simply don’t want to use IP whitelisting and instead want to keep your Magento admin area accessible from any IP address?
 Or how can you further improve security, provided there’s always a possibility that one of your trusted (employee’s) IP addresses is compromised?

 Fail2ban can help you ban intruders early.
 It is great in its flexible approach of monitoring log files for failed login attempts and banning respective IP addresses.

 Even if you’re using IP whitelisting for access to the Magento area, you can still complement it with Fail2ban.
 This covers a case where an employee’s computer system was hacked, or malicious users have otherwise gained access to trusted IP addresses.

 There are some resources online (like this article) which aim to provide configuration tips for Fail2ban + Magento.
 But what is the proper way?

 The mentioned reference article fails to deliver proper banning in a few ways, mainly because:

-- It uses “soft bad behaviour”, which is simply checking for X number of attempts to login.
+- It uses “soft bad behavior”, which is simply checking for X number of attempts to log in.
 There is no distinguishing between successful and failed login attempts

 - Scanning potentially large